kimat/espanso/install/linux.md

 > **Note**: after executing the previous command, espanso will prompt the user to register a Systemd service.
 This is needed to automatically start espanso at system startup.

 At this point, you are ready to read the [Getting Started](/docs/get-started/) tutorial.

+### Installing on Nix / NixOS

+Espanso is currently available on the [nixos-unstable-small channel](https://github.com/NixOS/nixpkgs-channels/tree/nixos-unstable-small).

+There is no [service](https://nixos.org/nixos/manual/index.html#sec-systemctl) available for NixOS yet and `espanso install` won't work; so you'll have to run espanso using `espanso daemon`.